Home > Explore > Parks & Avenues > Duke Ellington Park

 Design Green LLC developed the environmentally sustainable elements of the park including the stormwater retention and rainwater harvesting system.

 The 4,575-square-foot park captures and treats water flowing from more than 10,000 square feet of existing untreated impervious surface, including adjacent roadway and sidewalk storm water runoff.
 The runoff enters the underground rainwater harvesting system through the permeable pavers now covering the park or via the rain garden.
 The water then passes through crushed stone to filter out impurities before being channeled through a piping system to a 2,000 gallon underground tank.
-Water collected in the tank is filtered again before being used to irrigate the park’s trees and supply water flow for a newly installed decorative fountain.
+Water collected in the tank is filtered again before being used to irrigate the park’s trees.

 Stay tuned for a second phase of the Duke Ellington Park project, which will include extending the existing sidewalk along M Street and realigning the M Street bike lane adjacent to the park.
 It would also include installation of additional rain gardens along the 21st Street sidewalk, enlarging existing tree boxes along the New Hampshire Avenue and M Street sidewalks, and redesigning the landscaping within the northern portion of the park.
 The Golden Triangle will be working with the DC Departments of Parks and Recreation, and Transportation on Phase II of the project.